-12 Insider Tips for First-Time Homebuyers in the Bay Area
+What Every First-Time Homebuyer in the Bay Area Should Know

-If you’re a first-time homebuyer in the Bay Area – one of most intense real estate markets in the country – and feeling intimidated or frustrated right now, read this first.
-We know it isn’t easy out there, so we’ve complied an ultimate list of insider tips to help you win.
+If you’re shopping for your first home in the East Bay or greater Bay Area – one of most intense real estate markets in the country – read this first.

 1. Pick the right real estate agent

 Don’t swipe right on the wrong agent.
 Date around, ask questions, and find the best match for you.

 Here’s what you want:

 A licensed Realtor with deep knowledge about our unique East Bay and greater Bay Area real estate market, and ideally someone who specializes in helping first-time homebuyers and making the process easy to understand.